-CR8 = 0: External Reference Selected (default on power-up).
+CR8 = 0: External Reference Selected (default on power up).

-CR7: Channel Monitor Enable (see Channel Monitor Function section).
+CR7: Channel Monitor Enable (see Channel Monitor Function)

 CR7= 1: Monitor Enabled.
 This enables the channel monitor function.
 After a write to the monitor channel in the SFR register, the selected channel output is routed to the MON_OUT pin.
-VOUT39 operates at the MON_OUT pin.
+VOUT 39 operates at the MON_OUT pin.

 CR7 = 0: Monitor Disabled (default on power-up).
 When the monitor is disabled, the MON_OUT pin assumes its normal DAC output function.

 CR6: Thermal Monitor Function.
-When enabled, this function is used to monitor the internal die temperature of the AD5381.
+This function is used to monitor the AD5381's internal die temperature when enabled.
 The thermal monitor powers down the output amplifiers when the temperature exceeds 130°C. This function can be used to protect the device in cases where power dissipation may be exceeded if a number of output channels are simultaneously short-circuited.
 A soft power-up will re-enable the output amplifiers if the die temperature has dropped below 130°C.